Hochschild homology of structured algebras: Examples and applications

 \subsection{Making the action explicit: the Kontsevich-Soibelman recipe}

 Let $\Phi:\OO \to \Comp$ be a split monoidal functor with $\Phi(1)=A$.
 Given $n_1$ Hochschild chains in $A$, $m_1$ elements $A$ and a graph $\Ga$ in $\OC(\oc{m_1}{n_1},\oc{m_2}{n_2})$, that is:

-the diagram in the proof of Theorem~\ref{action} gives an explicit way to obtain a sum of $n_2$ Hochschild chains in $A$ and $m_2$ elements of $A$.
-We apply here the sequence of maps to these elements and show how this recovers the recipe given by Kontsevich and Soibelman in \cite[pp 58--62]{KS06}.
+the diagram in the proof of Theorem~\ref{action} gives an explicit way to obtain a sum of a tensor product of $n_2$ Hochschild chains in $A$ and $m_2$ elements of $A$.
+We apply here the sequence of maps given in the diagram to such elements and show how this recovers the recipe given by Kontsevich and Soibelman in \cite[pp 58--62]{KS06}.
+Figure~\ref{Aiproducts} below shows two examples of the construction.

 The first map in the diagram assembles all these terms as

 The following map, $\tilde\beta$, embeds these into the Hochschild complex of the bar construction.
 It gives terms of simplicial degree 0 coming from the canonical inclusion (adding an identity map in $\OO(k+m_1.k+m_1)$ to the above), plus additional terms of higher simplicial degrees.
 These elements of $C^{n_1}(B(\Phi,\OO,\OO))(m_1)$ are now reinterpreted as lying in $B(\Phi,\OO,\OC(-,\oc{m_1}{n_1}))$ just by considering $id_{k+m_1} \ot l_{k_1+1}\ot\dots\ot l_{k_{n_1}+1}$ as a graph with $n_1$ disjoint white vertices of valences $k_1+1,\dots,k_{n_1}+1$ and $m_1$ additional disjoint leaves.